Emphasis Areas Overview

 Family/Child and Couple Emphasis (FACE)

-Our goal in the Family/Child and Couple Emphasis (FACE) is to introduce graduate students to the theory, research, and clinical practice of family and couple psychology.
-This is accomplished through coursework in which students learn about families, couples, adults, and children from diverse backgrounds.
-Students are taught to work with families, couples, and individuals from a systemic perspective.
-Skills are developed in the assessment, diagnosis, and treatment of relationship systems.
+The goal in this emphasis is to introduce you to the theory, research, and clinical practice of family and couple psychology.
+This is accomplished through coursework in which you’ll learn about families, couples, adults, and children from diverse backgrounds.
+Your skills will be developed in the assessment, diagnosis, and treatment of relationship systems.

 FACE Faculty Coordinator: Dr. Susan Regas